- M.S.W., Portland State University

 - M.P.H., University of Washington

 - Ph.D., University of Washington

-Research & Scholarly Interests: health; political violence; community and historical trauma; parental resilience and family well-being; individual and collective resilience
+Research & Scholarly Interests: health; political violence; community and historical trauma; parental resilience and family well-being; place; individual and collective resilience

 Substantive Specialization: The political contexts and health effects of individual and collective violence and resilience; critical perspectives on mothering; professional responsibility in the face of collective suffering